sampanna99/active-directory-dotnet-desktop-msgraph-v2/README.md

 - azure-active-directory
 - dotnet
 - ms-graph
 description: "This sample demonstrates how to use the MSAL.NET to get an access token and call the Microsoft Graph."
+OK
 ---
 ![Build Badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/484/badge)